MrBr/pipelinejs/README.md

 * Pipes in the same section must be independent, they shouldn't modify on the same stream property.
 * Pipes may not persist the stream (are stateless) meaning different sections are independent.

+Async and sync functions are standardised, functions may return value or promise.
+Flow will always respect pipe execution rules.
 Passing the stream down the flow:

 * Returning the `undefined` will pass the current stream.